 A major innovator and early success (in the latest edtech boom), Remind is still making headlines.
 Most recently, they've added "Activities," a way for parents to pay teachers and schools for field trips, fundraisers, and more through the apps using their credit cards.
 It's a smart way to build revenue while also providing a useful, time-saving service to schools.

 In edtech, some tools just click, and Seesaw is one of those.
-They've had a meteoric rise over the past year, thanks in large part to filling a real need for teachers: helping students share work and progress with parents.
+They've seen a meteoric rise over the past year, thanks in large part to filling a real need for teachers: helping students share work and progress with parents.
 It seems like each month Seesaw adds new functionality that cements its position as the portfolio tool of choice.

-While there's no shortage of apps out there about space, Tinybop's take on this genre is of special interest given their pedigree as a prolific developer of super-stylish apps.
+While there's no shortage of apps about space, Tinybop's take on this genre is of special interest given their pedigree as a prolific developer of super-stylish apps.
 Space is their latest, and it follows the classic formula that earned Tinybop's Infinite Arcade a spot on our Best EdTech of 2016 list; sure, it looks good, but it also features elegant play-based learning about our solar system.

-There's really no other app out there like TinyTap, a tool that helps teachers create, share, and publish bite-sized interactive lessons like you'd see on an educational website.
+There's really no other app out there like TinyTap, a tool that helps teachers create, share, and publish bite-sized interactive lessons like the ones you'd see on an educational website.
 We've followed their development for a while and watched as they've evolved and added new, useful features.
 The latest on the list, "Talk or Type," makes the tool more accessible, allowing students to respond to questions by speaking or writing.